sooriyaarachchi/pybites.github.io-src/content/dict-ordering.md

 Okay this is way out of scope for this post but I got playing and figured I'd add it in for good measure.

 What if I wanted to list out the oldest chap in this list?
-Well, we don't need to sort anything, we just need to know the *max* number right?
-(For readability, I'm substituting the **value** lambda from the previous examples with *get_num*.
+Well, we don't need to sort anything, we just need to know the *max* number/age right?
+(For readability, I'm substituting the **value** lambda from the previous examples with *get_num*).

 ~~~~
 >>> max(ages.items(), key=get_num)